nordeck/element-web-modules/packages/element-web-opendesk-module/README.md

   - `portal_logo_svg_url` - The URL of the portal `logo.svg` file.
   - `portal_url` - The URL of the portal.
 - `custom_css_variables` - a configuration of `--cpd-color-*` css variables to override selected colors in the Element theme.
 The [Element Compound](https://compound.element.io/?path=/docs/tokens-semantic-colors--docs) documentation has a list of all available options.
+- `widget_types` - The types of the widgets that should have a toggle in the room header.

 Example configuration: